 Discover the majestic 18th century landscape of Lancelot 'Capability' Brown at Audley End House and Gardens.
-Take in the sweeping vistas and look out for pockets of vibrant seasonal planting, including delicate snowdrops, aconites, hellebores and some early daffodils by late February.
+Take in the sweeping views and look out for pockets of vibrant seasonal planting.
+This includes delicate snowdrops, aconites, hellebores and some early daffodils by late February.
 In the parterre and Pond Garden, watch as our striking displays of spring bedding plants come into flower.

-Take a stroll around the 15-acre grounds of Brodsworth Hall and Gardens, originally designed for the Victorian mansion in the 1860s.
+Take a stroll around the 15-acre grounds of Brodsworth Hall and Gardens, originally designed in the 1860s.
 The gardens are still maintained in Victorian style with colourful flowering and ornate topiary, some of which dates back 150 years.

-Pay a visit to the holiday home of Queen Victoria at Osborne this season, where the flowering of more than 14 varieties of pink, red and white camellias is a sure sign that spring has sprung.
-In March, watch the gardens really come to life with the early flowering of 28 different historic varieties of daffodils, all of which were introduced to the UK before Queen Victoria died in 1901.
+Pay a visit to the holiday home of Queen Victoria at Osborne this season.
+See the flowering of more than 14 varieties of pink, red and white camellias, which are a sure sign that spring has arrived.
+In March, watch the gardens come to life with the flowering of 28 different historic varieties of daffodils, all of which were introduced to the UK before Queen Victoria died in 1901.

-Make sure you look out for Parma violets, one of Victoria's favourite flowers, which flower over the winter but stop around mid-March as the temperature starts to rise.
+Be sure to look out for Parma violets, one of Victoria's favourite flowers, which grows over the winter but stops around mid-March as the temperature starts to rise.
 In the Pleasure Garden, take in colourful displays of hellebores, followed later in the season by vibrant tulips and daffodils in April.Visit Osborne

-Wander through the historic grounds of Walmer Castle this spring, and discover its transformation from 16th century defence force to the idyllic country estate of today.
-Meander through the enchanting Woodland Walk, where the white dalanthus blossoms in February, before the entire woodland bursts into colour later in the season.
-Enjoy the Queen Mother's Garden with Eranthus, Muscari, hellebores and Leucojum aestivum, all surrounding a tranquil pond in the late Queen's honour.
+Explore the historic grounds of Walmer Castle this spring, and discover its transformation from 16th century defence force to the idyllic country estate of today.
+Meander through the enchanting Woodland Walk and see thousands of snowdrops, bluebells, cyclamen and fritillaries right up until April.